RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 ![Visual](https://s3-us-west-1.amazonaws.com/appacademy-open-assets/data_structures_algorithms/efficient_sorting_algorithms/merge_sort/images/MergeSort.gif)
 </details>

+---

 </details>

 [//]: # (New Section)
 <details>
-<summary style="text-decoration: underline;margin-top: 5px; font-size: 18px">Quick Sort  </summary>
+<summary style="text-decoration: underline;margin-top: 5px; font-size: 22px;margin-bottom: 10px">Quick Sort  </summary>
 <details>
 <summary style="text-indent: 20px;"> Overview </summary>

-- The quick sort algorithm is a Divide and Conquer algorithm.
-- It picks an element as pivot and partitions the given array around the picked pivot.
+> - It picks an element as pivot and partitions the given array around the picked pivot.
-- There are many different versions of quick sort.
-- Hoare's version is the original one.
-- Lomuto's version is often used.
+> - Hoare's version is the original one and Lomuto's version is often used.
-- The algorithm picks an element as pivot and partitions the given array around the picked pivot.
+> - The algorithm picks an element as pivot and partitions the given array around the picked pivot.
-- The partition process can be done in-place.
+> - The partition process can be done in-place.
-- The algorithm can be implemented using recursion.
+> - The algorithm can be implemented using recursion.

 </details>
 <details>